-There are two submenus under the Bandwidth Control menu as shown in Figure 4-62.
+There are two submenus under the Bandwidth Control menu as shown in Figure 4-57.
 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-4.14.1 Control Settings
+4.13.1 Control Settings

-Choose menu "Bandwidth Control \rightarrow Control Settings", you can configure the Egress Bandwidth and Ingress Bandwidth in the next screen.
-Their values you configure should be less than 1000000Kbps.
+Choose menu "Bandwidth Control → Control Settings", you can configure the Egress Bandwidth and Ingress Bandwidth in the next screen.
+Their values you configure should be less than 100000Kbps.
+For optimal control of the bandwidth, please select the right Line Type and ask your ISP for the total bandwidth of the egress and ingress.